 In everyday driving, the enjoyment from the S2000 is largely derived from its wonderful chassis and willingness to handle.
 A quick flick of the steering wheel quickly gets you around a 90-degree corner; discrete inputs have you managing on-ramps, traffic circles and lane-changes like you’re a Solo II champ.
 And you can be a Solo II champ in an S2000!
 My colleague James Bergeron supercharged his S2000 and regularly cleaned up at local events and eventually on the track at Calabogie Raceway, too.

 The knock against driving the Honda S2000, though, is the fact that to wring the best performance out of the car – to get to the aforementioned “happy place” – you have to take it above 6,000 rpm.
 This you can do on public roads in second, maybe third gear, but beyond that you’re screaming and wailing at way beyond legal limits.
-Still, keeping it on the boil on twisty country roads is hugely satisfying.
+Still, keeping it in third, fourth and maybe fifth on twisty country roads is hugely satisfying.

 But most people don’t drive flat-out all the time, no matter what the car.
-Try keeping the engine on a 4,000-5,000 rpm mid-boil and you’ll find instant and hugely entertaining throttle response in second, third and fourth gears.
+Try keeping the engine at 4,000-5,000 rpm and you’ll find instant and hugely entertaining throttle response in second, third and fourth gears.
 Push a little harder and you’ll activate the cams for additional punch.
 You don’t have to redline, in other words, to get the best out of this car.

 Alternatively, you can shift earlier and simply enjoy the ride and handling.
 It’s a versatile vehicle.
 Top speed, by the way, is 250 km/h.